rhomobile/rhoconnect-java/README.md

         }
     }

-### Establishing communication from java back-end application the rhoconnect server
+### Establishing communication from java back-end application to the rhoconnect server

-You also must to establish the communication from your java back-end application the rhoconnect instance by auto-wiring your data access (DAO) service layer with RhoconnectClient bean and inserting notifications hooks there.
+You also must to establish the communication from your java back-end application to the rhoconnect instance by auto-wiring your data access (DAO) service layer with RhoconnectClient bean and inserting notifications hooks there.

      package com.rhomobile.rhoconnect;